Shares in Startup Companies: Everything You Need to Know

 What is Equity Financing?

 Equity financing is the process of raising capital through the sale of shares in a business.
 Equity financing essentially refers to the sale of an ownership interest to raise funds for business purposes.
 For investors, equity is the percentage of a business' shares that a startup is willing to sell to them for a fixed amount of capital.
 As the startup begins to progress and the likelihood of profitability increases, investors are eager to pay more money for each share of the business.

 If you need help with shares in startup companies, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.